sabin1603/Remote-Controller-Server/README.md

 https://youtu.be/fsRf4nyZC7g

+**Notes**:
-**Note**: The Teams module is limited to opening the Teams app due to licensing restrictions.
+ - The Teams module is limited to opening the Teams app due to licensing restrictions.
 The Skype module uses environment variables for credentials, ensuring secure handling of user information.
-The web app has been tested on both mobile devices and PCs, including iPhones and iPads, and is fully functional across all platforms.
+ - The web app has been tested on both mobile devices and PCs, including iPhones and iPads, and is fully functional across all platforms.